 Conditions we treat

-- Comprehensive diagnostic and treatment service for children up to the age of 16 years with suspected or confirmed primary immunodeficiency.
+- Tests and treatment for children with primary immunodeficiency.

 - Bone marrow transplant, gene therapy and thymic transplant.